A High-Fidelity Flow Solver for Unstructured Meshes on Field-Programmable Gate Arrays: The Spectral Element Method

 \subsection{The Conjugate Gradient Method}

-The preconditioned conjugate gradient method is one of the most common methods to solve positive-definite linear systems.
+The preconditioned conjugate gradient (CG) method is one of the most common methods to solve positive-definite linear systems.
 In our work, we consider the unpreconditioned system as a first step towards using FPGAs for high fidelity computational fluid dynamics.
-We show the pseudocode for the conjugate gradient method with the spectral element discretization in Algorithm \ref{alg:cg} where we denote arrays at iteration i with $x^{(i)}$ and scalars with greek letters and subscript i.e. $\rho_i$.
+We show the pseudocode for unpreconditioned CG combined with SEM in Algorithm \ref{alg:cg} where we denote arrays at iteration i with $x^{(i)}$ and scalars with greek letters and subscript i.e. $\rho_i$.
 One thing to note is that since we operate on the local arrays, and the boundary values are therefore duplicated, we need to introduce the vector $c$ to perform the correct reductions.
-Of importance for our further analysis is the prevalece of global reductions/\textit{synchronization points} on lines 8 and 11.
+Of importance for our further analysis is the prevalence of global reductions/\textit{synchronization points} on lines 8 and 11.
 These computations impose constraints on any implementation of CG as the computation cannot progress further until these scalars have been computed.
 Compared to other Krylov methods, one of the attractive features of CG is its relatively simple implementation and small memory footprint.
-For an overview of the conjugate gradient method and many other iterative methods please see \cite{barrett1994templates}.
+For an overview of CG and many other iterative methods please see \cite{barrett1994templates}.